-Speak Well Solutions was created by Yvette McCoy, MS CCC-SLP, BCS-S in 2005 to fill a need for adult and pediatric speech therapy services in St Mary’s county.
+Speak Well Solutions was established by Yvette McCoy, MS CCC-SLP, BCS-S in 2005 to fill a need for adult and pediatric speech therapy services in St Mary’s county.
 In 2005 Speak Well Solutions was the only private practice speech therapy service available to adults.
-We desired to serve children and families who would benefit from speech therapy to succeed at their highest potential in school.
+We desired to serve children, adults and families who would benefit from speech therapy to succeed at their highest potential.
 Our mission is to provide quality client-focused care.
 This means we encourage parents (or family members) to attend and participate in therapy sessions.
 We know that our clients will have greater success if therapy continues at home.
-We believe parents should be a participant in their child’s care.
+We believe parents, family and caregivers should be a participant in the treatment of their loved one.
 Our speech therapists have a limited number of clients on their caseload.
 This gives them time to provide the personalized care your family deserves.
 To personalize speech therapy services, we only place clients in groups if it is specific to their goals.
 For example, a client working on social skills may be placed in a group for some of their speech therapy.
 Otherwise, we offer all individual sessions to optimize our client’s time in therapy.
 We are proud to serve the many military families in our community by accepting Tricare insurance.
 Your family will easily relate to several of our therapists who are members of military families themselves.
 Contact us today to find out how we can serve your family.

 Gwendolyn Jenkins specializes in speech therapy for children including expertise in the areas of child language disorders, autism, and special needs.
 She is a Baltimore native and a mother of two.
 Gwen earned a master’s degree in hearing and speech science from Vanderbilt University and a master’s degree in special education (mild-moderate disabilities) from John Hopkins University.